dslarm/bioconda-contrib-notes/README.md

    - linux-aarch64
    - osx-arm64
 ```
-you must also bump the build number, and if the build section is missing a package versioning ('pin') line, you must add one to pass the linter.
+you must also bump the build number (eg. add 1 to the existing number), and if the build section is missing a package versioning ('pin') line, you must add one to pass the linter.

 ```
 build: